Updated: April 2020

 - How often does your company show up in search?

 - Go to Google and type your company name in quotes, followed by the word “and,” (not in quotes), and the words city and state in quotes and separated by a comma.
-For example: “Social Success Academy” and “Phoenix, Arizona”.
-See how many reviews pertain to you and write down that number.
+For example: “RadiantLA” and “Los Angeles, California.”
+See the number in the top left corner and write it down.

-- Check sites like www.WooRank.com and www.SemRush.com for competitve data and insight into how well your site is performing.
+- Check sites like www.WooRank.com and www.SemRush.com for competitive data and insight into how well your site is performing.

 2. Know Your Audience

-Before you hop on Facebook, Twitter, Google Plus or Instagram – get hyper-focused on your audience.
+Before you hop on Facebook, Twitter, LinkedIn, YouTube or Instagram – get hyper-focused on your audience.

 You’ll also want to do an online audit of your competition to see how (or if) they’ve reached your target audience and where opportunities still lie.